YukiYuGuo/Investigation-on-the-Relationship-Between-Amount-of-Protein-and-Rating-of-Recipes/README.md

 Based on the results, our final model has significantly outperformed the baseline model, indicating that predictions using multiple nutrients are more effective than those using a single nutrient.
 However, the results are not much different from those predicted by Level 1 variables alone.
 This suggests that among the variables that significantly affect the caloric content of recipes, the combination of various nutrients is a key variable or has a more decisive influence.
 ## Fairness Analysis ##

+In our fairness analysis, we focus on the "minutes" feature.
+First, we divide the recipes into long-duration and short-duration recipes based on the median cooking time.
+Recipes with "minutes" less than or equal to 35.0 are classified as short-duration, while recipes with "minutes" greater than 35.0 are classified as long-duration.
+Here, 35.0 is the median of the "minutes" feature.
+During data exploration, we discovered that "minutes" has many high outliers, which inflate the mean "minutes" value, leading to biased results.
+Additionally, the "tags" column categorizes recipes into three types: "15-minutes-or-less," "30-minutes-or-less," and "60-minutes-or-less."
+The mean "minutes" value is approximately 106.799, which is clearly skewed from the classification.
+Therefore, we choose to use the median instead of the mean as the threshold.
+We aim to evaluate the accuracy parity of two models because we believe that accurately identifying the calorie content of recipes across all rating instances is more crucial.
+False positive results are undesirable as they mislead users with incorrect calorie information.

+**Null Hypothesis:** Our model is fair.
+The accuracy of the model for long-duration recipes and short-duration recipes is roughly the same, and any observed differences are merely due to random chance.

+**Alternate Hypothesis:** Our model is unfair.
+The accuracy of the model for short-duration recipes is lower than for long-duration recipes.
+This indicates that the model exhibits bias when handling recipes with different cooking times.

+**Test Statistic:**  The difference in accuracy between short-duration recipes and long-duration recipes.

+**Significance Level:** 0.05

+<iframe
+   src="assets/assetspic9.html"
+   width="800"
+   height="600"
+   frameborder="0"
+ ></iframe>

+To run the permutation test, we created a new column "is_long_cooking" using the median of "minutes" as the threshold to distinguish between long-duration and short-duration recipes.
+When we calculated the accuracy difference between them, we obtained **0.833**（For ease of chart presentation, the observed statistic is not labeled in the graph）.
+We shuffled "is_long_cooking" 1000 times to collect 1000 test statistics describing the permutation differences between the two distributions.
+After performing the permutation test, we obtained a **p-value of 0.0**.
+Since p_value (0.0) < 0.05, we reject the null hypothesis that "our model is fair," indicating that the accuracy for short-duration recipes is lower than for long-duration recipes.